 If you’re applying for an opportunity that you learned about on a job board, search LinkedIn to see if you can use it to get in contact with anyone associated with the organization.
 It doesn’t have to be the person who’s in charge of hiring (although if it is, even better), but look for someone you know who knows a person from the organization.

-If you do find someone, then ask if they can introduce you.
+If you do find someone, ask if they can introduce you.
 They’ll usually be happy to do so.
-Do not underestimate the power of the phrase “I’m a student”.
+Especially if you use the phrase “I’m a student”.
 People love helping students.

 3. Create Your Own Opportunities